GeronimoCrescente/password-generator/README.md

 # password-generator
-A simple system created with python to generate and save passwords
+A simple system created with python to generate random passwords.